sabnzbd/sabnzbd/main/interfaces/Plush/Nuvola-readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.
-You should have received a copy of the GNU Lesser General Public License along with this library (see the the Nuvola-license.txt file); if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
+You should have received a copy of the GNU Lesser General Public License along with this library (see the the LGPL.txt file); if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
 #######**** NOTE THIS ADD-ON ****#######
 The GNU Lesser General Public License or LGPL is written for software libraries in the first place.
 The LGPL has to be considered valid for this artwork